-For showing mic and mac FCS schematics more clearly, all graphs are divided into aseven maximum (Figs. 6 and 8) and five minimum (Figs. 7 and 9) diagrams.
+For showing microscopic and macroscopic FCS schematics more clearly, all graphs are divided into aseven maximum (seven states that have maximum cross section) (Figs. 6 and 8) and five minimum (five states that have lower cross section than other seven states) (Figs. 7 and 9) diagrams.
 In Figs. 6 to 9, "Green" color indicates $T(d,n)^4$ He reaction, "red", "dark blue" and "dark pink" indicates $D(p,\gamma)^3$ He, D(d,p)T and $D(d,\gamma)^4$ He respectively.
 We can also realize the kind of host particle by noticing the style of the graph e.g. "Dash" shows Pd, "Long Dash" electron and "Dash Dot" for d.

-Figure 6: The two dimensional seven maximums modes microscopic cross section as a function of the incoming particle energy for different host particles and different reactions the maximum cross sections belong to electron and deuteron host particles and the best reactions are $D(p, \gamma)^3$ He and D(d, p)T.
+Figure 6: The two dimensional seven maximums modes of microscopic cross section as a function of the incoming particle energy for different host particles and different reactions.
+The maximum cross sections belong to electron and deuteron host particles and the best reactions are $D(p, \gamma)^3$ He and D(d, p)T.